Position

 • Minimum of 3 years of experience in the solar energy industry.

-• Strong understanding of electrical systems, photovoltaic (PV) systems, and renewable energy technologies.
+• Strong knowledge of photovoltaic (PV) systems, solar thermal systems, and energy storage technologies.

 Is becoming a Solar Engineer a good career path?